 TERMINATION: Ending relationships can be difficult.
-Therefore, it is important to have a termination process in order to achieve some closure.
+Therefore, it is important to have a termination process to achieve some closure.
 The appropriate length of the termination depends on the length and intensity of the treatment.
 Your counselor may terminate treatment after appropriate discussion with you, if he determines that the counseling is not being effectively used, or if you are in default on payment.
 Your counselor will not terminate the therapeutic relationship without first discussing and exploring the reasons and purpose of terminating.
 If therapy is terminated for any reason, or you request another counselor, your counselor will provide you with a list of qualified counselors to treat you.
 You may also choose someone on your own or from another referral source.

+CONFIDENTIALITY: Your confidentiality as a client is of utmost importance.
+To secure your clinical information, we use an electronic health record to store and protect your information in a confidential and protected capacity.
+All client protected health information is covered under the Health Insurance and Portability Act of 1996 and 45 C.F.R., Part 164, Subpart C under HIPAA.
 As a therapy client, you have privileged communication.
 This means that your relationship with me as my client, all information disclosed in our sessions, and the written records of those sessions are confidential and may not be revealed to anyone without your written permission, except where law requires disclosure.
 Most of the provisions explaining when the law requires disclosure are described in the Notice of Privacy Practices.

 When Disclosure Is Required by Law: Disclosure is required when there is a reasonable suspicion of child, dependent or elder abuse or neglect and when a client presents a danger to self, to others, to property, or is gravely disabled.